Border Guard Bangladesh

-BGB boasts a military history spanning over two centuries.
-During peacetime this force is also responsible for anti-smuggling operations, investigating cross border crime and extending governmental authority to remote and isolated areas.
-From time to time BGB has also been called upon to assist the administration in the maintenance of internal law & order, relief and rehabilitation work after any kind of natural disaster.
-During wartime BGB comes under the control of the Ministry of Defence as an auxiliary force to the Bangladesh Army.
+BGB through its predecessor institutions boasts a military history spanning over two centuries.
+During peacetime, this force is also responsible for anti-smuggling operations, investigating cross-border crime and extending governmental authority to remote and isolated areas.
+From time to time, BGB has also been called upon to assist the administration in the maintenance of internal law & order, and relief and rehabilitation work after a natural disaster.
+During wartime, BGB comes under the control of the Ministry of Defence as an auxiliary force to the Bangladesh Army.